 There can be a problem with traffic congestion during arrival and dismissal times.
 In order to provide the safest environment for your children during this time, we ask that you follow the guidelines for parking and loading or unloading your child(ren).
 We are constantly working to increase the safety and security for our children and decrease the traffic congestion around Strawberry Hill.
+We ask that you be mindful of areas designated for handicapped parking.
 Please be patient and courteous during arrival and dismissal.